moogacs/docs.buf.build/docs/configuration/v1beta1-migration-guide.md

 Now that [workspaces](../reference/workspaces.md) are available, each of the roots can be defined as an independently configured
 [module](../bsr/overview.md#modules) that can be imported by others.
-In the example above, the `proto` and `vendor/googleapis` roots can be defined as separate modules like so:
+In the example above, the `proto` and `vendor/googleapis` roots can be defined as separate modules, as in these configurations:

 ```yaml title=proto/buf.yaml
 version: v1